stephenajulu/ajulusthoughts.com/content/post/my-5-month-self-improvement-action-plan-august.md

 #### Dress & Groom

 Dress and groom yourself well even if you'll be at home the whole day.

+Try out my sponsor ESNTLS, I have a 10% Off deal with them go pick up a few stuff there and integrate it into your wardrobe.
+Here’s a link with the 10% discount already applied: [ESNTLS](https://www.esntls.co/?ref=kuzqn53jomp-), pick up some shades/glasses too: [JadeBlack](https://www.jadeblack.co/?ref=kuzqn53jomp-) same 10% off deal.
+Would you like to smell good too?
+Try [Santa Lucia Fragrance](https://santaluciafragrance.com/?ref=kuzqn53jomp-), same 10% off.

 #### Cold Shower